Definition and Examples of Immediate Family

-In the case of Family Medical Leave, the only persons defined as immediate family are the spouse, child, and parents.
+In the case of family medical leave, the only persons defined as immediate family are the spouse, child, and parents.

-(FINRA) has specified some areas in which securities brokers and dealers have to be careful when dealing with immediate family.
+The Financial Industry Regulatory Authority (FINRA) has specified some areas in which securities brokers and dealers have to be careful when dealing with immediate family.
 The first is the issuance of initial public offerings (IPOs), particularly those that are “hot” or particularly popular.
 Immediate family cannot participate in these IPOs or it is considered insider trading.

 The definition of immediate family by FINRA is much broader than defined by FMLA.
-Immediate family for purposes of these types of stock transactions includes just about everyone from spouses, children, and parents to grandparents, cousins, and in-laws.
+Immediate family for the purposes of these types of stock transactions includes just about everyone from spouses, children, and parents to grandparents, cousins, and in-laws.

 - Immediate family is not defined under law.